 Carpet Cleaning Machine

-For severe stains that won’t disappear with any of the above methods, try a carpet cleaning machine.
+Try a carpet cleaning machine for severe stains that won’t disappear with any of the above methods.
 A tool such as a wet-dry vacuum can help remove the stain more effectively.
-Don’t worry if you don’t own one, shops such as Home Depot rent out the machines.
+Don’t worry if you don’t own one.
+Shops such as Home Depot rent out the machines.

 4. Get Rid of the Smell

-Hopefully, the vomit smell is already gone after one of the above cleaning techniques.
-However, if it persists, try applying some baking soda to the area.
+Hopefully, the vomit smell is gone after one of the above cleaning techniques.
+However, try applying some baking soda to the area if it persists.
 Sprinkle a generous amount and leave it overnight — the powder will work to neutralize the odor — then vacuum to remove it.

 You can also use your vinegar and water solution, but be aware that it can leave that acidic smell behind.
 Another solution is to simply use a spray deodorizer, like Febreeze, on the area.
-Opt for a neutralizing spray as opposed to an air freshener as they will only mix with the smell and worsen it.
+Opt for a neutralizing spray instead of an air freshener as they will only mix with the smell and worsen it.

 How to Clean Dry Vomit from Carpet